How to build custom Zendesk apps in 2026: A complete guide

 The whole point is to stop agents from having to constantly switch between tabs and applications.
 When all the context they need is right there in the ticket view, their jobs get easier and they can resolve issues much faster.

 Building a custom app yourself gives you exact control over the final product, but it requires a solid plan and some serious technical skill.
-If you're thinking about going this route, here’s a breakdown of what’s involved, based on Zendesk’s own developer guides.
+If you're thinking about going this route, here’s a breakdown of what’s involved, based on Zendesk’s own professional developer guides.

 Laying the groundwork and planning